 The Investment Committee of the University annually reviews the asset allocation policy for the Long-Term Balanced Pool.
-At the beginning of fiscal year 2020, the committee ratified the Investment Office's recommendation of a 2 percent increase to the private investments target.
-This increase was offset by a 1 percent decrease to both the US equity and real assets targets.
+At the beginning of fiscal year 2021, the committee ratified the Investment Office's recommendation to remove the allocation of 5 percent to high-yield credit, an effort to simplify the asset allocation.
+By removing high-yield credit, the recommendation reallocated to the three most attractive asset classes: international equity, absolute return, and private investments.
+Increases to each target of 2 percent, 1 percent, and 3 percent, respectively, were made.
+These increases were offset by a 1 percent decrease to the real assets target.
 Subjective considerations such as liquidity and inflation/deflation protection were also part of the analysis.

-The following table displays the current asset allocation policy for the University.
-Reflecting the Investment Office's bias against market timing or tactical asset allocation as a primary driver of value added, actual allocations varied from targeted levels by modest amounts, except for private investments; the 4.2 percent overweight to private investments was primarily due to both strong performance and the fact that many of the University's venture capital managers are holding portfolio companies for longer periods before seeking liquidity.
-The Investment Office will review the asset allocation mix in fiscal year 2021 and recommend changes to existing targets and ranges to address the variance.
+The table below displays the current asset allocation policy for the University.
+Reflecting the Investment Office's bias against market timing or tactical asset allocation as a primary driver of value added, actual allocations varied from targeted levels by modest amounts, except for private investments.
+The 8.9 percent overweight to private investments was primarily due to both strong performance and the fact that many of the University's venture capital managers are holding portfolio companies for longer periods before seeking liquidity.
+The Investment Office will review the asset allocation mix in fiscal year 2022.